mikeroyal/Self-Hosting-Guide/README.md

 [Back to the Top](#table-of-contents)

-[ActivityWatch](https://activitywatch.net) isn app that automatically tracks how you spend time on your devices.
+[ActivityWatch](https://activitywatch.net) is an app that automatically tracks how you spend time on your devices.

 [Kimai](https://www.kimai.org/)  is a free & open source timetracker.
 It tracks work time and prints out a summary of your activities on demand.

+[Solidtime](https://www.solidtime.io/) is an open source time tracking software for individuals and teams, with a modern user interface and reporting.

 [TimeTagger](https://timetagger.app) is an open source time-tracker based on an interactive timeline and powerful reporting.